Termination Options Sample Clauses

 (b) The City may terminate this Agreement upon twenty five (25) days prior written notice to Operator for any reason deemed by the City to be in its interest.

 Termination Options.
-If the Premises or the Building are damaged by fire or other casualty Landlord will, promptly after learning of such damage, notify Tenant in writing of the time necessary to repair or restore such damage, as estimated by Landlord's architect, engineer or contractor.
-If such estimate states that repair or restoration of substantially all of such damage that was caused to the core and shell of the Building cannot be completed within 270 days from the date of such damage (or within 90 days from the date of such damage if such damage occurred within the last 12 months of the Term), then Tenant will have the option to terminate this Lease, provided it does so in strict accordance with this Lease.
-If such estimate states that repair or restoration cannot be substantially completed within 270 days from the date of such damage, or if such damage occurred within the last 12 months of the Term and such estimate states that repair or restoration cannot be substantially completed within 90 days from the date of such damage, or if such damage is not insured against by insurance policies required to be maintained, and in fact maintained by Landlord, or if Landlord cannot restore because of Laws or because the insurance proceeds were not made available to Landlord, then Landlord will have the option to terminate this Lease.
-Any option to terminate granted above must be exercised by written notice to the other party given within 10 days after Landlord delivers to Tenant the notice of estimated repair time.
-If either party exercises its option to terminate this Lease, the Term will expire and this Lease will terminate 10 days after notice of termination is delivered; provided, however, that Rent for the period commencing on the date of such damage until the date this Lease terminates will ▇▇▇▇▇ during such period in accordance with the provisions of Section 12.3 and Landlord will be entitled to all proceeds of the insurance policy described in Section 11 applicable to any damaged Alterations or deco rations in the Premises whether paid for by Landlord or Tenant.
+If the Premises or the Building are damaged by fire or other casualty Landlord will, promptly after learning of such damage, notify Tenant in writing of the time necessary to repair or restore such damage, as estimated by Landlord's architect, engineer or contractor (and shall use diligent efforts to provide same within 90 days of the casualty if commercially, reasonably possible).
+If such estimate states that repair or restoration of all of such damage that was caused to the Premises or to any other portion of the Building necessary for Tenant's occupancy cannot be completed within 180 days from the date of such damage (or within 30 days from the date of such damage if such damage occurred within the last 12 months of the Term), then Tenant will have the option to terminate this Lease.
+If such estimate states that repair or restoration of all such damage that was caused to the Building cannot be completed within 180 days from the date of such damage, or if such damage occurred within the last 12 months of the Term and such estimate states that repair or restoration of all such damage that was caused to the Premises or to any other portion of the Building necessary for Tenant's occupancy cannot be completed within 30 days from the date of such damage, or if such damage is not insured against by the insurance policies required to be maintained by Landlord according to Section 11.1, then Landlord will have the option to terminate this Lease.
+Any option to terminate granted above must be exercised by written notice to the other party given within 30 days after Landlord delivers to Tenant the notice of estimated repair time.
+If either party exercises its option to terminate this Lease, the Term will expire and this Lease will terminate 10 days after notice of termination is delivered; provided, however, that Rent for the period commencing on the date of such damage until the date this Lease terminates will be reduced to the reasonable value of any use or occupation of the Premises by Tenant during such period and Landlord will be entitled to all proceeds of the insurance policy described in Section 11.2(b) applicable to any damaged leasehold improvements in the Premises.

 Termination Options. (i) Anything in Subsection A of this Article to the contrary notwithstanding, if the Building shall be so damaged by fire or other casualty that: (a) Landlord is terminating leases affecting at least forty (40%) percent of the rentable square foot area of the office portion of the Building; or (b) in Landlord’s opinion either: (x) substantial alteration, demolition or reconstruction of the Building shall be required (whether or not the Premises shall have been damaged or rendered untenantable) or (y) the Building, after its repair, alteration or restoration shall not be economically viable as an office building, then in any of such events, Landlord, at Landlord’s option, may, not later than ninety (90) days following the settlement of the insurance claim (the “Determination Date”), but in no event, more than one hundred eighty (180) days after the date of the damage, give Tenant a notice in writing terminating this Lease.
 If Landlord elects to terminate this Lease, the Term shall expire upon the tenth (10th) day after such notice is given, and Tenant shall vacate the Premises and surrender the same to Landlord.
 Upon the termination of this Lease under the conditions provided for in the next preceding sentence, Tenant’s liability for Rent shall cease as of the day following such damage.